Nats' Strasburg: 'Numbness in my whole hand' led to surgery - WTMJ

 The 2019 World Series MVP began preparing for this season much earlier than usual, doing a light catch on Nov.
 1 instead of mid-December, and throwing bullpens early in January instead of late in the month.

-“Endurance-wise, stamina-wise, I feel like I’m a lot further along than I have (been) in years past,” the right-handed starter explained.
+“Endurance-wise, stamina-wise, I feel like I’m a lot further along than I have (been) in years past,” he said.
 “I wanted to give myself some extra time to work through some mechanical things and be ready to go on Day One.”

 That he was: The 32-year-old was throwing off a mound alongside teammates during Friday’s workout.